ultimate271/notes/gibson/neuromancer01.md

 “Julie,” he said to his stars.
 “Time to see old Julie.
 He’ll know.”

+## Case talks to Julius
-## Julius has no info about whether Wage wants to kill Case or not
+### Julius has no info about whether Wage wants to kill Case or not
 JULIUS DEANE WAS one hundred and thirty-five years old, his metabolism assiduously warped by a weekly fortune in serums and hormones.
 His primary hedge against aging was a yearly pilgrimage to Tokyo, where genetic surgeons